yugabyte/yugabyte-db/docs/content/latest/secure/authentication/client-authentication.md

 Applies to `host`, `hostssl`, and `hostnossl` records.

 When there is only one host, the netmask is `255.255.255.255`, representing a single IP address.
-For more information, see [Netmask Quick Reference](http://www.unixwiz.net/techtips/netmask-ref.html).
+For details, see [Netmask Quick Reference](http://www.unixwiz.net/techtips/netmask-ref.html).

 #### *auth-method*